esseswann/ydb-ts-codegen/README.md

 ```

 ## Usage
-Work very much in progress. \
+Work very much in progress, but we use it in production. \
+Here is an example on how to use the library.
+Notice that it's important to pass connection to the database, because this is how it finds out about input (and in the future output) types
 ```typescript
 import dotenv from "dotenv";
 import { writeFile } from "fs/promises";